Daluka: Egyptian and Arab traditions

 German Jesuit scholar Athanasius Kircher (1602-1680) mentioned the legend of Daluka and the fortress she built in Alexandria in his 1652 work Oedipus Aegyptiacus.
 According to Kircher, Daluka reigned after the Pharaoh drowned in the Red Sea while pursuing the Israelites.
 This event saw the deaths of thousands of Egyptian men, and Daluka was chosen from among the many widows of these men to rule Egypt.
 She was the daughter of a man named Zabu, who was illustrious and knowledgeable of many things.
-According to Kircher, Daluka ruled for twenty years and was succeeded by a man named Darkun, who was one of the magnates, and reigned for thirty years.
+According to Kircher, Daluka ruled for twenty years and was succeeded by a man named Darkun, who was one of the magnates, and reigned for thirty years. this is in agreement with the 9th century historian Al-Ya'qubi, who wrote that Daluka was the direct successor of the Pharaoh of the Exodus, who, according to the Quran, drowned.
+The people of Egypt elected Daluka as their queen, fearing outside invasion, she built a wall surrounding Egypt, which was reported by Al-Masudi to still exist in his day, albeit as ruins, calling it "Ha'it al-Ajüz (The Old Woman's Wall)."

 When Daluka was named as part of a longer king list, she was usually listed as one of the monarchs who ruled Egypt before the Great Flood.
 At least one king list claimed she succeeded a king called "Nimrod" (not to be confused with the Biblical Nimrod), although some Coptic sources were unsure about her chronological placement.
 Some texts place her reign long after the Great Flood.
 According to The Prodigies of Egypt, written by 12th century Arab writer Murtada ibn al-'Afif, Daluka (named "Dalic" in this text) ascended to the throne after the death of her cousin, queen Charoba, who died unmarried.
 According to this narrative, Daluka ruled for seventy years.
 Egyptologist Ahmed Kamal compiled a list of names of ancient Egyptian kings from Arabic sources in 1903 and placed her after the period of the Great Flood, numbering her the 75th ruler of Egypt.